no0ks/palvelinohjelmointi-course/README.md

 * Servlet
 * MySQL DB

+## Äänilevyt:
+A command line program which prints out the CD collection the user has added to the database.
+* Maven
+* Spring JDBC
+* MySQL DB

 ## Pistekirjanpito:
 An application for a teacher to give the students grades for their demos.
 The students can log in and see their own results.
 * Maven